top of page

 THE VANCOUVER SUN, 1967

-An interesting but dubious article showed up in a Vancouver newspaper in 1966, Titled, “Special Assembly Line Set Up.”
+An interesting and dubious article showed up in a Vancouver newspaper in 1966, Titled, “Special Assembly Line Set Up.”

 The smaller print declares that the Citroën (DS) has been redesigned to meet the demands of the Canadian market on a special assembly line.
 This is something we have never heard about: